yanncauchepin/OptimizationCVRP/README.md

 ## Results ##

-The program will saved the minimum distance cost of the solution and each ordered round to complete the total delivery requests in the **Output** directory in the file named ***output.txt***.
+The program will saved the first customer to deliver, the minimum distance cost of the solution and each ordered round to complete the total delivery requests in the **Output** directory in the file named ***output.txt***.

 ## To do list ##